 I am a college teacher, a faculty development / educational development leader, and a scholar of American literature.

-I bring more than 12 years of experience in faculty development and 18 years in college teaching at institutions focused on undergraduate teaching and liberal arts education.
 In 2016, I became the founding director of the Center for Teaching, Learning, and Scholarship at Southwestern University (Georgetown, TX), and from 2007-2016, I was the director of the Center for Teaching Excellence at St. Edward’s University (Austin, TX).
-I have also taught full-time on the tenure track in English at Denison University (Granvile, OH).
-My current work is an extension of a path begun in graduate school at the University of Texas at Austin, where I designed curriculum and taught in the Office of Graduate Studies’ Professional Development and Community Engagement program.
+I have also taught full-time on the tenure track in English at Denison University (Granville, OH).
+My current work is an extension of a path begun in graduate school at the University of Texas at Austin, where I designed curriculum and taught graduate student teaching and professional development courses for the Office of Graduate Studies.